rmrk-team/rmrk-docs/docs/getting-started.md

 - [Kanaria](https://kanaria.rmrk.app): NFT birds that can wear other standalone NFTs, equip and unequip items, and have multiple resources - the first production demo of RMRK 2.0

+### Unofficial

+- [NCVerse](https://neoncrisis.io/ncverse/back-alley): Neon Crisis, an NFT project on Moonriver and the first user of RMRK tech on an EVM chain.
+- [Evrl00t](https://game.evrloot.com/game): an RPG game built on Kusama and the Kusama version of RMRK.

 ## The RMRK Token

-The RMRK token is the protocol's official token.
-It is not required to use the protocol, but can augment the experience.
+The [RMRK token](https://coinmarketcap.com/currencies/rmrk/) is the protocol's official token.
+It is not required to use the protocol, but can augment the experience, and is required as a deposit for Sybil resistance and spam resistance when creating collections that get auto-added to Singular from the various supported chains.
 For more information about the $RMRK token, please see [this page](https://singular.app/tokens).